rosekamallove/rosekamal.love/posts/3-getting-started-web-dev.md

 # Additional Frontend {#additional-frontend}

 First off _Congratulations_, not a lot of people reach here.
-They quit before getting to the good part, the part where I fell in love with web-development.
+They quit before getting to the good part, the part where I fell in love with web development.
 The part where we finally start to see the output of the hard work that we've been doing.

-This is the part where you'll get the skills that will **get you an internship** with a good pay or a good enough pay (depending on the quality of projects that you have).
+This is the part where you'll get the skills that will **get you an internship** with good pay or good enough pay (depending on the quality of projects that you have).

 In this section, I'll be telling you about _CSS frameworks_, _JavaScript front-end frameworks_ and then finally _SSR (Server Side Rendering)_.
 And if you choose to not learn the backend just yet I'll also tell you how you can build a full-stack application without the overhead of learning the backend (spoiler alert: Firebase)

 ## JavaScript Front-End Frameworks {#js-frameworks}

 _JavaScript Frameworks_ 😆 this sure is a very interesting topic to write about.
-But we'll first go over why do we need them anyway, what purpose do they serve, what are the most popular ones and then finally the none that I'll recommend and then where can you learn it from.
+But we'll first go over why we need them anyway, what purpose they serve, what are the most popular ones and then finally the none that I'll recommend and then where can you learn them from.

 > JavaScript frameworks are an essential part of modern front-end web development, providing developers with tried and tested tools for building scalable, interactive web applications.
 Many modern companies use frameworks as a standard part of their tooling, so many front-end development jobs now require framework experience.
 >
 > [ From [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Learn/Tools_and_testing/Client-side_JavaScript_frameworks) ]

-So, when we use basics HTML, CSS and JavaScript to build our application, there is a limit on how complex a website can be, and realtime updates aren't great either.
+So, when we use basic HTML, CSS, and JavaScript to build our application, there is a limit on how complex a website can be, and real-time updates aren't great either.
 As the application grows larger and larger, it gets harder and harder to understand the whole flow of the project.

-In the past there was a threshold of how complex a front-end can be, so most of the work was done using the back-end which served static HTML, CSS and JavaScript files to the client, but now as the client's machines are getting better, Client Side frameworks have taken over the world.
+In the past there was a threshold of how complex a front-end can be, so most of the work was done using the back-end which served static HTML, CSS, and JavaScript files to the client, but now as the client's machines are getting better, Client Side frameworks have taken over the world.

-They are easier to scale, making complex DOM manipulations is easier than ever.
+They are easier to scale, making complex DOM manipulations easier than ever.
 I mean just go and look the FaceBook's homepage.
-There is so much going on there, imagine building that with plain JS and HTML, CSS.
+There is so much going on there, imagine building that with plain JS and HTML, and CSS.
 No, go there and actually start designing the front-end yourself (on paper obv)

-Now that we know why front-end frameworks exist, we can move-forward and see what are the available options to learn.
+Now that we know why front-end frameworks exist, we can move forward and see what are the available options to learn.

-There are a huge number of front-end frameworks and new one's popping basically every month it seems.
+There are a huge number of front-end frameworks and new ones popping basically every month it seems.
 Maybe even every week, to what to learn and what not to learn?
-Then answer is a bit complicated, let's first narrow down our list to the top 3
+The answer is a bit complicated, let's first narrow down our list to the top 3

 **Top 3 front-end JavaScript Frameworks**